inBeat/inbeat-website/content/top-influencers/tiktok/travel/canada/_index.md

 ---
-title: Top 10 Travel TikTok Influencers In Canada In 2022
+title: Top 10 Travel TikTok Influencers In Canada In 2023
 description: >-
-  Find top travel TikTok influencers in Canada in 2022.
-Most popular hashtags: #fyp #travel #canada #toronto.
+  Find top travel TikTok influencers in Canada in 2023.
+Most popular hashtags: #travel #toronto #canadian #fyp.
 platform: TikTok
-hits: 679
+hits: 581
-text_top: See the top-rated TikTok profiles on inBeat.
+text_top: Analyze the best TikTok accounts on inBeat.
-text_bottom: inBeat holds 679 TikTok influencers like this in Canada for you to work with.
+text_bottom: Our database holds 581 TikTok influencers like this in Canada for you to connect with.
 profiles:
   - username: "bookfully"
     fullname: >-